Funding for Signature Projects

 - Proposals that include international travel will take longer to review and are subject to greater scrutiny.
 (The guidance for the funding of international travel for Theory-to-Practice Grants should be followed for Small Grant proposals -- see here under "Please carefully note.")

-- Upon completion of the project, the grant recipient must submit to the OWU Connection Office in Merrick Hall:
+- Upon completion of the project, the grant recipient must submit to the IOCP Office in Slocum Hall, within 21 days:

 Projects (including the final report) must be completed prior to graduation.

-- Proposals submitted to fund projects or experiences that have already been completed are not normally funded.
+Proposals submitted to fund projects or experiences that have already been completed are not always funded.
+If submitted, an explanation of the reason for the post-project submission must be given.

 Examples of Expenses That May Be Funded

 - Transportation, registration, lodging, and meals associated with an academic conference during which a student presents his or her research or creative work.
 Students will not be considered for funding simply to attend a conference.

-- Transportation and fees associated with an unpaid summer internship.
+- Transportation and fees associated with an unpaid internship.

-- Essential equipment, supplies, and software that are not otherwise available.
+- Essential equipment, supplies, and software that are not otherwise available -- these will become the property of the University following the completion of the project.